Water Safety Education

 It's important to use four-sided fencing (at least 4ft tall) with self-closing, self-latching gates and alarm systems, to help prevent keiki and unauthorized individuals from accessing water unsupervised.
 Never prop open gates with a rock, slipper or anything else.
 This possess a high risk for unauthorized access to water with the potential for drowning.

-Survival Based Swim Lessons
+Survival-Based Swim Lessons

 Lifejacket